 Treatment & Prevention of TOS

 Addressing Thoracic Outlet Syndrome (TOS) can pose a challenge even for highly experienced practitioners (2).
 In most cases, TOS is best initially treated with conservative manual therapies and exercise (3; 4).
-In fact, manual therapy, such as Motion Specific Release (MSR), should be the primary approach when dealing with TOS (14).
+Manual therapy, such as Motion Specific Release (MSR), should be the primary approach when dealing with TOS (14).
 One crucial factor in effectively treating TOS is the timely implementation of conservative treatment before it develops into a chronic condition (5).
 Surgery should only be considered if conservative treatment and supportive exercises have proven ineffective (15).

 TOS TREATMENT GOALS